 For additional ways to send a test mailing, view this page.

 Problem with characters in the SMTP+ subject?

 The subject: Cartão Vodafone com Chamadas e SMS Grátis, pede já o teu! might be encoded in this way:

 (The second row starts with a space)

-Each row has to start with defining the encode type and the charset used (in this case =?utf-8?Q?) and finish with ?=
+Each row has to start with defining the encoding type and the charset used (in this case =?utf-8?Q?) and finish with ?=

 Rows don't have to exceed 76 characters.
 The exceeding characters have to be added on a new row, separated with a space and close specifying the coding type and with ?=

-For deliverability reasons we suggest to use the QuotedPrintable encode rather than the Base64
+For deliverability reasons we suggest using the QuotedPrintable encode rather than the Base64